SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 About the Lyon Street Steps

-The Lyon Street Steps run north and south along Lyon Street in the Pacific Heights neighborhood.
-The street is too steep for a road, so instead they added stairs.
+This staircase runs north and south along Lyon Street in the Pacific Heights neighborhood.
+The street is too steep for a road, so instead, they added stairs.

 This is a view looking up the stairs from Lyon and Vallejo.